Sir Thomas Grove, 1st Baronet

-Sir Thomas Frazer Grove, 1st Baronet DL JP (27 November 1823 – 14 January 1897) was an English Liberal politician who sat in the House of Commons between 1868 and 1892.
+Sir Thomas Fraser Grove, 1st Baronet DL JP (27 November 1823 – 14 January 1897) was an English Liberal politician who sat in the House of Commons between 1868 and 1892.

+Early life

-Grove was the son of John Grove of Ferne House, near Salisbury and his wife Jean Frazer, daughter of Sir William Frazer, 3rd Baronet.
-Educated at Sherborne, he was captain in the 6th Dragoons and a deputy lieutenant and J.P. for Wiltshire.
+Grove was the son of John Grove of Ferne House, near Salisbury and his wife Jean Fraser, daughter of Sir William Fraser, 1st Baronet.
+He was educated at Sherborne.

+Career

+Grove was captain in the 6th Dragoons and a deputy lieutenant and J.P. for Wiltshire.
 He was High Sheriff of Wiltshire in 1863 and a Hon.
 Lieutenant-Colonel of the Wiltshire Yeomanry Cavalry.